-Asbestos-containing materials that are in sound condition do not pose a health risk unless disturbed.
-For more information about Asbestos, see the vodcasts available from Dr Keith Adam, the department's Chief Health Advisor on Asbestos.
+Asbestos-containing material (ACM) that is in sound condition does not pose a health risk unless disturbed.
+For more information about asbestos, see the vodcasts available from Dr Keith Adam, the department's Chief Health Advisor on Asbestos.

 Asbestos will continue to be managed in accordance with the Queensland Government's asbestos management and control policy for government buildings, which incorporates a number of control measures to manage in-situ asbestos-containing material.
 See the Asbestos management - policy, plan and guidelines.

-The condition of materials containing asbestos in department-owned facilities is managed through an extensive awareness program as well as QBuild annual maintenance condition assessments and three-yearly specific asbestos audits.
+The condition of materials containing asbestos in department-owned facilities is managed through an extensive awareness program as well as annual maintenance condition assessments managed by Building and Asset Services (BAS) and three-yearly specific asbestos audits.

-Any asbestos-containing material classified as being in poor condition through these inspections is made safe and programmed for remedial action as required.
+Any ACM classified as being in poor condition through these inspections is made safe and programmed for remedial action as required.

-In February 2010, the department engaged Mr John Gaskin, one of Queensland's leading construction and development experts to undertake an audit of the department's policies and procedures for the management and control of asbestos-containing materials.
+In February 2010, the department engaged Mr John Gaskin, one of Queensland's leading construction and development experts to undertake an audit of the department's policies and procedures for the management and control of ACM.

 The Gaskin Report included an investigation into the processes around managing and removing asbestos from schools to verify that the department was meeting or exceeding the legislative requirements around asbestos management, and to recommend enhancements to the department's systems to ensure best practice.